damlaalkan/SWE573/README.md

-# SWE573
+# SWE573 Project

-Boun SWE573 Project
+This repository is for Bogazici University SWE573 Project.